arthyn/hmillerdev/pages/about.md

 <h1>{{ title }}</h1>

 I'm <a class="accent" href="https://twitter.com/hmillerdev">Hunter Miller</a>, a front-end architect and web perf enthusiast.
-I write a weekly newsletter, **Technically UX**, to keep the web community talking about how to improve the usability of the experiences we create.
+I write **Technically UX** to keep the web community talking about how to improve the usability of the experiences we create.
 By doing so, I hope to bridge the gap between UX, design, and development so that our products can be more cohesive and enjoyable.

 ## How it started